codeforpdx/codepdx_website/contributing.md

   - Enhancements are requested via the GitHub built-in issues page for the repository https://github.com/codeforpdx/PASS/issues.
   - Current bug reporting template can be found [here](../.github/ISSUE_TEMPLATE/enhancement_request.md) and will automatically populate when creating an issue in GitHub.

-- ## Unit Testing

-   *UNDER CONSTRUCTION🚧*
-  - All PASS unit tests are done with [Vitest](https://vitest.dev/).
-  - In Vitest, tests are simply async functions that throw errors for failures.
-  - To run all repository unit tests `npm run test`
-  - To run a single test `npm run test "<filename>.test.js"`
-    > Example: `npm run test "navBar.test.js"`

 **[⬆️ Back to Top](#contributing-to-pass)**